SkylineCommunications/dataminer-docs/user-guide/Professional_Services/Deployment_Methodology/Agile_Scope-Based_methodology/Typical_Phases_for_Agile_Scope-Based_projects.md

 ## Offering

 An Agile Scope-Based project is offered at a fixed price and with an agreed time frame, based on the high-level requirements available and on all other relevant information available at the time of quoting.
-Everybody trusts and agrees that Skyline leverages its unique experience and expertise to ensure that the offered solution and accompanying budget will reasonably enable the Project Squad to deploy a professional solution in line with the then available requirements and the goals and ambitions driving those.
+Everybody trusts and agrees that Skyline leverages its unique experience and expertise to ensure that the offered solution and accompanying budget will reasonably enable the Project Squad to deploy a professional solution in line with the Deployment Plan created during the Offering stage.

 At the same time, both parties also agree and acknowledge the fact that this does not mean that the proposed solution and budget, which is finite, can include all imaginable desires, wishes, hopes and ambitions of all possible individuals that are and will be involved with the project during its execution.
 Therefore, the concept of value needs to be carefully applied throughout the execution of the project, and the joint Project Squad will be trusted to deliver the best possible solution in the most efficient manner.
 After all, this is the ambition of all parties involved.